 It’s said that history is always written by the victor.
 That could not be more true when learning about the story of Thanksgiving.
 We were taught that Thanksgiving was a peaceful event that celebrated the friendship and unity between Pilgrims and Native Americans.
 In addition to crafting a false narrative, stereotypical arts, crafts, books, and lessons, and racist portrayals of Native people continue to fill elementary schools throughout the country each Thanksgiving.
 Children often hand-craft headdresses and so on.
 These stories and activities may be fun and exciting, but they are inherently problematic and perpetuate harmful stereotypes, erasing the true history and promoting myths about early encounters between Native communities and colonizers.
 This furthers erasure and oppression as well as invisibility—a modern form of racism towards Indigenous peoples.

 But how did we get here, exactly?
 While the story we’ve all heard is largely a fabrication, there are some truths to it.

 But it’s more complicated than that.
-Here are some common myths to the story of Thanksgiving:
+Here are some common myths about the story of Thanksgiving: